Mogobe Ramose: Influence and reception

 Mogobe Ramose's work has been influenced by the political thinking of South African dissident and founder of the Pan Africanist Congress Robert Sobukwe.
 Ramose has contributed to pan-Africanist thinking and activism, popularised African philosophy, and repeatedly critiqued the persisting view that rationality is the exclusive purview of Western philosophy.
 He has supervised and influenced a number of students including Masilo Lepuru, Joel Modiri and Ndumiso Dladla.

-Ramose stands by a theory called the "just war" theory, which was pulled by a fellow philosopher, Thomas Aquinas.
-He labels this theory to have two components; first being the actual permission to be war itself and the second regulates the war itself when it has actually begun.
-Ramose takes his linguistic analysis stand with influence from fellow thinker, Martin Heidegger.
-Heidegger disclaimed that "German-speaking people" live by a certain moral belief just because of their language.
-Relating, Ubuntu was held to a standard that its values come from the features of the language.
-After Heidegger's disclaimer, that reputation of Ubuntu wasn't as convincing anymore.